qZheng/qZheng/README.md

 I'm an undergraduate student at McMaster University for computer science.

-My latest focus is exploring sequential data modeling with PyTorch through training small-scale LSTM networks.
+My latest focus is exploring simple linear neural networks for regression and classification tasks using PyTorch.

 Email me:
 hello at lucaszheng dot net